Fixed Price vs. Cost Plus contract - What’s the right option for your new home build or renovation?

 What to look out for when entering into a Fixed Price Contract:

-1. Ensure that the contract is comprehensive and covers all aspects of the project.
 A good, Fixed Price Contract should include details such as the scope of work, materials, fixtures and fittings, the building timeline, and the construction start date (which should ideally be within three months of signing the contract).

-• Provisional Sums – A rate may be specified for an unknown quantity or task that is only uncovered once construction starts (e.g. a set rate per square meter for excess asbestos removal during demolition)
+Provisional Sums - A rate may be specified for an unknown quantity or task that is only uncovered once construction starts (e.g. a set rate per square meter for excess asbestos removal during demolition)

-• Prime Costs – These are costs that provide an allowance for a specific quantity of items, but the exact product or brand has not yet been specified or chosen (e.g. for an oven, dishwasher, bath, tapware, light fixtures, etc.)
+Prime Costs - These are costs that provide an allowance for a specific quantity of items, but the exact product or brand has not yet been specified or chosen (e.g. for an oven, dishwasher, bath, tapware, light fixtures, etc.)

-3. Verify that the builder's quote is accurate and realistic.
 The more detailed the construction plans, the more accurate your quote will be.
 It’s worth getting quotes from multiple builders to ensure pricing is with the market average, and checking builders’ availability and capacity for your project.

-5. Agree on the payment terms of your Fixed Price Contract.
 A schedule may be set out for stage-based payments, or payments on a monthly base reflecting work completed.

 Cost Plus Contract

-A Cost Plus Contract is a contract where the builder or contractor is paid for their actual costs of labour and materials, plus a percentage for overhead and profit.
+A Cost Plus Contract is a contract where the builder is paid for their actual costs of labour and materials, plus a percentage for overhead and profit.
 In a Cost Plus Contract, the homeowner takes on the majority of risk for cost increases in materials and labour during construction, along with timeline blowouts.
 The homeowner typically pays for the project in instalments as the work progresses.

 What to look out for when entering into a Cost Plus Contract:

-1. Understand the builder's markup – which is the percentage added to the actual cost of labour and materials to cover their overhead and profit.
+This is the percentage added to the actual cost of labour and materials to cover their overhead and profit.
 Make sure you understand how the markup is calculated and what it covers.

-2. Minimise cost blowouts by ensuring the builder's estimate is specific and reasonable – especially if the plans are a little vague.
+Especially if the plans are a little vague.
 Rather than receiving a “ballpark budget”, request as much detail as possible.
 And before signing, check that the quoted price for materials and labour are in line with the market by comparing them to quotes from different builders.

-5. Determine how you will be protected if something goes wrong.
 Will you be covered under the builder’s insurance?
 Or, if you’re engaging or paying suppliers directly, you may be responsible for checking each party has the relevant warranties and cover.

 Ultimately, the decision between a Fixed Price and a Cost Plus Contract comes down to your personal preference, the type of project, and your financial goals.

-If you need more flexibility, are comfortable taking on more risk, love spreadsheets, and want to be actively involved in managing your project, a Cost Plus Contract may be worth discussing with your builder.
+If you want more flexibility, are comfortable taking on more risk, love spreadsheets, and want to be actively involved in managing your project, a Cost Plus Contract may be worth discussing with your builder.

 Related Articles: